-But current day realities are different, with major supporters of fistula care seeing across-the-board reductions in funding (with few exceptions, such as the Fistula Foundation, the largest private funder of fistula care globally, which has seen large growth over the past decade).
+But current day realities are different, with major supporters of fistula care seeing across-the-board reductions in funding.
 At the same time, national governments have their own challenges from a lack of resources coupled with great need, leaving women with fistula as the last to be served.
-Policymakers engage in discussions on the issue but typically leave fistula services to the
+Policymakers engage in discussions on the issue but typically leave fistula services to the NGO community.
+Without governments' active participation, ending fistula by 2030 is likely to remain an unrealized goal.